Home / Compare Energy / How to connect and disco…

 Learn more about Australia’s energy regulations.

-Depending on your contract, when you connect electricity to your new home you may need to pay a connection fee.
-Your provider will include these fees in your next bill at your new property.
+Depending on your contract, you may need to pay a connection fee when you connect electricity or gas to your new home.
+Your provider will include these fees in your first bill at your new property.
 These fees differ between providers and energy plans, so it’s important that you check your options and compare energy providers to make the most of your budget.

 Electricity bills generally arrive quarterly; however, if you have a smart meter or have the option in your plan, you could receive bills monthly.
 The first electricity bill you’ll receive after moving will be from your previous provider for the energy you used at your previous address.

 Solar panels are a renewable energy source that may save you money on your power bills.
-This is because, by generating electricity directly from the sun, you reduce the amount of power you need from the local grid (where power is wired to your home from power stations).
+This is because, by using solar power to generate electricity, you reduce the amount of power you need from the local grid (where power is wired to your home from power stations).
 Having solar panels also means you can take advantage of feed-in tariffs, where you get paid by your state or territory’s government for the excess electricity you generate from your solar panels and feed to the grid.

 When you tell your energy provider that you’re moving houses, let them know if your new home has solar panels; your provider may be able to put you on a new contract with a feed-in tariff.